Cutaneous drug reactions

 Drug reactions - cutaneous; Skin disorders - drug reactions

-Cutaneous drug reactions occur when your skin has a reaction to a drug you are taking.
-A red, itchy rash and hives are the most common reactions; however, there are many different types, and some can be life threatening.
-Drugs that most frequently cause problems include sulfa drugs, antibiotics such as penicillins and tetracyclines, and phenytoin (Dilantin, a drug that prevents convulsions).
-Other drugs can also cause adverse reactions.
-Symptoms typically occur within 2 weeks of starting a medication.
+Cutaneous drug reactions occur when your skin reacts to a drug you are taking.
+A red, itchy rash and hives are the most common reactions, and symptoms typically occur within 2 weeks of starting a medication.
+However, there are many different types, and some can be life threatening.
+Drugs that most frequently cause problems include:

 Signs and Symptoms